Skip to navigation Skip to content

 • 2019: Nellie Cohen, the former manager of Patagonia’s “Worn Wear” program is tapped to provide direction on what would become our sustainability framework.

 • 2020: Back to school!
-We work with Professor Carol Hee of Chapel Hill to conduct lifecycle assessments of key products to better understand our impact.
+We work with Professor Carol Hee of Duke University to conduct lifecycle assessments of key products to better understand our impact.

 • 2021: The Moonrise Project launches.